Family New Year’s Eve Fun + Things to Do Around Toronto in January

 Family Celebrations for New Year’s Eve in Toronto

-Etobicoke and area families can ring in the New Year at the more kid-friendly time of 11:30 am over at the Brentwood branch of the Toronto Public Library.
-It’s scheduled a special NYE-themed story time that will feature books, songs, and rhymes that are perfect for children ages zero through five.
-The drop-in event is free to attend and note that it takes place on Saturday, December 30, freeing up your actual New Year’s Eve day.
+Families across the GTA can ring in the New Year at the more kid-friendly time of 11:00am onwards at several locations of the Toronto Public Library.
+The TPL’s Noon Year’s Eve Parties feature books, songs, and rhymes that are perfect for children ages zero through five.
+The drop-in events are free to attend and by taking place during the day on the 31st allows you to celebrate New Year’s as a family later that evening.

 Vaughan Mills, 1 Bass Pro Mills Dr., Vaughan